Veterinary Specialists and Emergency Veterinarians in Tennessee

 After her internship, Dr. Belt felt the pull to return to the southeast region.
 She recently moved to Chattanooga with her two German Shepherds and four cats.
 In her free time, she enjoys equestrian eventing, spending time on the lake and river, and hunting.

-Kathleen Kimball DVM
+Kathleen Kimball, DVM Emergency Clinician

 Though she was born and raised in the San Francisco Bay Area, Dr. Kimball spent most of her education as a continental nomad spanning all the way to Washington, DC, through the Midwest, and finally ending right here in Chattanooga, TN.